napari/docs/docs/naps/6-contributable-menus.md

 ## Future Work

-As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
+**Command paltte:** As mentioned above, a key feature to support rapid browsing for actions is the search functionality via the command palette.
 This is actively being worked on and is essential for navigation.

-Once more contribution types are exposed for users, it's important that users are aware why certain actions are disabled when the user doesn't meet the requisite context declared in the contribution's `enablement` clause.
+**Context dependent enablement:** Once more contribution types are exposed for users, it's important that users are aware why certain actions are disabled when the user doesn't meet the requisite context declared in the contribution's `enablement` clause.
 Since the syntax for declaring these contexts is strictly defined, we should be